i-ght/cstr_splitn/README.md

-splitn from rust, written in C
+tried to write splitn from rust in C